-On October 30, 2009, the Equity Plan was amended to increase the number of shares of Class A Common Stock reserved for issuance under the plan from 5.2 million to 6.0 million.
-As of December 26, 2009, 1.0 million shares remained available for grant.
+The Company has reserved 6.0 million shares of Class A Common Stock for issuance pursuant to the Equity Plan, of which 1.2 million shares were available for grant as of December 25, 2010.
 Shares reserved for issuance under cancelled employee stock options and forfeited restricted stock are returned to the reserve under the Equity Plan for future grants or purchases.
 The Company also purchases unvested investment shares from employees who have left the Company; these shares are also returned to the reserve under the Equity Plan for future grants or purchases.